ojosproject/iris/docs/create-a-feature.md

 Once you're done with that, feel free to start developing as you usually would with React.
 Keep all of your feature's files inside of the folder you created.

+> [!TIP]
+> If your feature requires a backend, please use the types found in the
+> [`types.ts` file](../src/types.ts).
+These types help you understand the
+> structure of the returned data from the backend.
+>
+> It's backend's responsibility to ensure both types and structs are synced.

 ## Developing the backend

 If you need a backend, you'll need to interact with our Rust backend.